geomagpy/magpy/README.md

 Reading and analyzing DI data requires valid DI file(s).
 For correct analysis, variometer data and scalar field information needs to be provided as well.

-Checkout `help(di.absoluteAnalysis)` for all options.
+Checkout `help(di.absolute_analysis)` for all options.
 The analytical procedures are outlined in detail in section 7.7.
 A typical analysis looks like:

-        diresult = di.absoluteAnalysis('/path/to/DI/','path/to/vario/','path/to/scalar/')
+        diresult = di.absolute_analysis('/path/to/DI/','path/to/vario/','path/to/scalar/')

 Path to DI can either point to a single file, a directory or even use wildcards to select data from a specific observatory/pillar.
 Using the examples provided along with MagPy, an analysis can be performed as follows.
 Firstly we